-Fig. 2.127: Revolve operator example
+Fig. 2.136: Revolve operator example

+2D faces do not meet, be sure to specify start and stop angles in degrees in the Start angle and Stop angle text fields.
 Finally, the number of steps determines how many times the initial 2D geometry is revolved along the way from the start angle to the stop angle.
 You can specify the number of steps by entering a new value into the Number of steps text field.